tigerfarm/work/validateSignature/README.md

 + Basic authentication (http://userid:password@domain/...), and
 + Request signature validation.

-When doing the request validation, remove “userid:password@” from the validation URL.
+When doing the request validation, remove "userid:password@" from the validation URL.
+See "Note" below as to why the userid and password are not used in the signature.

 Example request URL with authentication:
 ````